 What to expect from our review

-Our water inspector will contact you to discuss your claim.
+We will contact you to discuss your case.

-If the Meter Shop staff visits your property to conduct an investigation, there may be a $105 site visit fee.
+If the Meter Shop or Water Conservation staff visits your property to conduct an investigation, there may be a $109 site visit fee.
 This fee will be billed as a service charge on your next utility bill.

-Any adjustment will only be made for the period between two weeks after the first meter billing date on which the meter bill indicates an unusual increase in water consumption, to a maximum adjustment period of six months.
+Any adjustment will only be made if the repair was initiated within two weeks of notification from us on the high water consumption (this includes a utility bill showing an abnormal increase in water usage), and will only be given to a maximum adjustment period of six months.